Brazil energy crisis could wreck Rousseff's economic agenda

 Rousseff flew back to Brasilia on Tuesday and will sign off on steps to stem the crisis that energy officials are expected to propose on Wednesday.

-Electrical companies led Brazil's Bovespa .BVSP stock index down for a second consecutive day on Tuesday, as sector leader Eletrobras (ELET6.SA) tumbled nearly 9 percent.
+Electrical companies led Brazil’s Bovespa stock index down for a second consecutive day on Tuesday, as sector leader Eletrobras tumbled nearly 9 percent.

 Brazil last rationed power supplies during a drought in 2001.
 While the electricity grid is much less dependent on hydro power than it was then, the economy has also grown dramatically after a boom during the past decade.